minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

 | Plugin     | A plugin that works in its docker container that looks for a certain type of OOI and then executes code (potentially scanning outside sources/APIs) when that OOI is found.
 This code will then return byte data that will be used by normalizers to create new OOIs. |
 | Normalizer | A plugin that listens to specified boefjes', and creates new OOIs from the data that they find.
 This is often called a whisker.                                                                                                                                       |
 | Bit        | A plugin that waits for specified OOIs and creates more OOIs from these.                                                                                                                                                                                              |

-We will be making a boefje, a whisker, a bit, a new model and a report type which will check the database for an IPAddressV4 or IPAddressV6 OOI and create a simple Greeting object that contains a string provided by the user with an IPAddressV4 or IPAddressV6 OOI.

 ## Creating a boefje